-83-Year-Old Rescued By NYPD After Sinking Neck-Deep Into Staten Island’s Swamp
+84-Year-Old Rescued By NYPD After Sinking Neck-Deep Into Staten Island’s Swamp

 The chopper flew a short distance to Staten Island University Hospital, where the man was seen being walked out of the chopper and put on a stretcher.

-He was then taken for evaluation in the hospital’s emergency room.
+Cutting was then taken for evaluation in the hospital’s emergency room.
+Luckily, Cutting got out unharmed and a little wiser.

+“I’ll never go through there again.
+No, next time I’ll just wait for the next bus,” Cutting said.

+Cutting said he’s always been a little weary of cell phones, but his daughter always tells him to keep his 12-year-old flip phone on him whenever he goes out.
+He sure is happy he listened to her Thursday.